 Aylesbury is a small, market town.
 It numbered only 40,000 inhabitants in the 1970s but was the magnet for a diverse, rich and essentially rural county tapestry.
 Its charm had been interrupted by a brutalist vision of concrete and desecration: its cobbled streets and condensed buildings in its middle had been bulldozed by Council edict in the 1960s.
 Its new open air and covered markets, dropped on site in the late 1960s as though some oppidan manna from a science fiction novel, squeezed both life and character from the town; indeed its new county offices – dubbed as Pooley’s Folly, named after its architect – had risen in the 1960s like an alert boa constrictor wrapped around an edifice of transport planning, public health officialdom, marriage records and a library.
 Not surprisingly the new market and its nightmare precincts served as film set for futuristic scenes from Stanley Kubrick’s A Clockwork Orange.
 The town was the historic focus of Britain’s print industry.
 Hazell, Watson & Viney was the biggest employer until Robert Maxwell massacred the company.
 Hazell’s was responsible single-handedly for littering domestic letterboxes with junk mail, the popular monthly Reader’s Digest and the Radio Times as well as most case bound books found in bookshops.
 The town’s agricultural hinterland – it had a picturesque cattle market, cobbled and with a circular shrine where livestock was sold, visited by all animal loving children as well as farmers and auctioneers – meant that it was vibrant with mercantile modesty.
 It was saturated with historic, independent shops, owned often by families for generations, as well as the hustling multiples.
 A conscientious grammar school town like this might have been expected to support easily a bookshop as well as a general stationer (W. H. Smith’s sold books in the High Street also).
 Weatherhead’s saw off its opposition: May’s in Walton Street gave up its bookselling and reverted to art material and dealing in stamps; the senior Mr. May was bitter with Frank and his family’s kingdom, it seemed, until his final days.
 Weatherhead’s had a sister shop in High Wycombe as well for a time, and was in every sense the county bookseller.

 This shop in the Kingsbury square – an old aircraft factory was a near neighbour, also William Jowett’s the ironmonger which was started in the 1800s and was still trading then – was a red carpet for the imagination.
-Its mythology lives on with a few old-timers very much treasured by anybody my age or older; that the internet has bypassed this mythology is a great shame, for there is barely a mention of it online.
+Its mythology lives on, very much treasured by anybody my age or older; that the internet has bypassed this mythology is a great shame, for there is barely a mention of it online.
 Local bookshops once shaped their localities, and, had estate agents needed to sell the town, no better advert could be found for Aylesbury than this shop.
 Wooden floorboards, a basement that nobody had entered for decades, its back extension built precariously on the old garden walls, an upper floor window roof that rattled in the wind like skeletons copulating and which would leak in heavy rain.
 It was well lit and earnestly bookish, but certainly neither stuffy nor elitist; it displayed a wholesome interest in subjects like natural history and bird watching (the feathered kind, bookshops though always superb dating agencies for booksellers, who by tradition are ugly and need all the help they can get).
 Over the years it had accumulated books from the libraries of Edgar Wallace, Bernard Shaw, Francis Chichester, many others I am sure.
-Chequers was nearby and Prime Ministers would call in at Christmas; Edward Heath when in office had a book signing there when most of the electorate pretended to be sailors, vote Tory (not difficult in leafy Buckinghamshire) and be incredibly bad organists for the day (but none could pretend to be as bad as Heath).
-The shop was a huge enterprise that employed nearly twenty people: a room full of antiquarian stock upstairs, several types of catalogue sent out for mail order custom including much international trade, and its turnover was at least doubled by library and school supply.
-There was a vast stock downstairs in the shop (both new and second-hand), and at any one time there were typically a half-dozen trade dealers in residence, burrowing, climbing, sniffing out cheap stock as though pigs after truffle.
-It had also a massive warehouse at its rear; this building had been the town abattoir, its hooks and chains still hung from the ceiling.
+Chequers was nearby and Prime Ministers would call in at Christmas; Edward Heath when in office had a book signing there when most of the electorate pretended to be sailors, vote Tory (not difficult in leafy Buckinghamshire) and be incredibly bad organists for the day (though none could pretend to be as bad as Heath).
+The shop was a surprisingly expansive enterprise that employed nearly twenty people.
+It had a large room upstairs full of antiquarian stock, another room devoted to several types of catalogue sent out for mail order custom, which included much international trade; the shop’s turnover was at least doubled by library and school supply.
+There was a vast stock downstairs in the shop (plenty of new but mostly second-hand), and at any one time there were typically a half-dozen trade dealers in residence, burrowing, climbing, sniffing out cheap stock as though pigs after truffle.
+It had also a massive warehouse at its rear.
+This building had been the town abattoir, its hooks and chains still hung from the ceiling.
 An alternative store in a town house around the corner had burnt mysteriously to ash one night; many charred books lay stretchered on the top floor of the old abattoir like invalids.

 The shop was massively busy when I started to work there, especially on a Saturday when it was swamped routinely throughout the day.
 Books were sold as though linen – by the yard; customers would leave often with a pile an arm in length.
-My memory was that such intense book buying was mostly a male preserve; at times at the weekend it felt as though the shop was a playpen for the truant husband hiding from his wife who had been deposited elsewhere to shop for groceries.
+My memory was that such intense book buying, especially the leisurely type, was mostly a male preserve; at times at the weekend it felt as though the shop was a playpen for the truant husband hiding from his wife who had been deposited elsewhere to shop for groceries.
 Books were strewn across the wooden floors, piled high everywhere, shelving often as tall as ten foot above the floor; ladders and steps were available for those immune to vertigo or nosebleed.
 I witnessed the art of reverse marketing: the quickest way to sell a second-hand book was to place it in a box, place a sheet on top that said NOT FOR SALE, then push the box under a table.
-If a customer enquired after oracular stock, to tell them that you doubted there was much of interest would only pique their curiosity and encourage them to forage in the undergrowth.
-The archetypal book buyer was valorous, a dangerous sportsman with crampons and oxygen mask to hand, willing always to abseil or pothole for a book.
-On some days to sell was simplicity writ large.
-Nick Weatherhead would return with his van full to the brim, and, eager to cast my eye over the day’s bounty, I would volunteer to unload while Nick sat on a stool at the back of the shop, pricing his fresh stock.
-(Each bookseller has a distinct signature script, and very often you will see still a bookseller’s coding or hieroglyph on the endpaper denoting the date of acquisition, price paid, the library it came from, etc; later, as a bookseller local to Aylesbury, books priced by Frank Weatherhead perhaps seventy years earlier often came my way.)
+Or if a customer enquired after oracular subject matter, the best way to pique their curiosity and encourage them to forage in the bookish undergrowth was to tell them that you doubted there was much of interest for them, for the archetypal dedicated book buyer was valorous, rather like a dangerous sportsman with crampons and oxygen mask to hand and willing always to abseil or pothole for a book.
+On the days, when Nick Weatherhead had been out buying and had returned with his van full to the brim, to sell the stock was easy.
+Eager to cast my eye over the day’s bounty, I would volunteer to unload while Nick sat on a stool at the back of the shop, pricing his fresh stock, but books would be snapped up by customers even before he had wetted his pencil.
+(Incidentally, each bookseller has a distinct signature script, and very often you will see still a bookseller’s coding or hieroglyph on the endpaper denoting the date of acquisition, price paid, the library it came from, etc; later, as a bookseller local to Aylesbury, books priced by Frank Weatherhead perhaps seventy years earlier often came my way.)
 No sooner had I laid out the freshly arrived books on the floor, or clambered a ladder to squirrel them away on a vacant shelf, when eager trade dealers, birds of prey in search of carrion, swooped upon them.
 Booksellers distil to vultures so often.